blobsec/AF2signatories/README.md

 # A2FSignatories

 This repository contains the Hardhat project for the af2signatories smart contract along with a sample test.
-The smart contract is designed for use in the context outlined in the research paper: https://doi.org/10.1007/s10207-024-00818-y.
+The smart contract is designed based on the research paper: https://doi.org/10.1007/s10207-024-00818-y.

 ## Abstract